ibm-cloud-docs/cloud-object-storage/libraries/python.md

 * Methods
     * [upload_fileobj](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#S3.Object.upload_fileobj){:new_window}

-#### Manually execute a multi-part upload
+#### Manually run a multi-part upload
 {: #python-examples-multipart-manual}

-If desired, the [S3.Client](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){:new_window} class can be used to perform a multi-part upload.
+If wanted, the [S3.Client](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){:new_window} class can be used to perform a multi-part upload.
 This can be useful if more control over the upload process is necessary.

 ```python
 def multi_part_upload_manual(bucket_name, item_name, file_path):